AndrewTedesco/ifarith-compiler-AT/discussion.md

 (Also pass in -m for Mac)

+Answer:
+The purpose of IR-Virtual is to provide a language that possesses some racket-like syntax while functionally being very close to assembly.
+This makes it a good intermediate language for translation from a racket or racket-like language into assembly.
+Some of the cons of the implementation is that it isn't very efficcent, by the virtue that it restricts all data to be in a register for it to be used in some way.
+This also has the upside of requiring less forms to translate to.

 [ Question 2 ]

 For this task, you will write three new .ifa programs.
 Your programs